Bleddyn ap Cynfyn: Reign

-Gruffydd's consolidation of power and alliance with Ælfgar of Mercia made him a threat to Harold Godwinson, earl of Hereford.
-Upon Ælfgar's death in 1060, Harold and his brother Tostig quickly invaded; the following year, they invaded again and were left in mastery of Wales after traitors among his men killed Gruffydd during a retreat.
+Gruffydd's consolidation of power and alliance with earl Ælfgar of Mercia made him a threat to Harold Godwinson, earl of Hereford.
+Upon Ælfgar's death in 1062, Harold and his brother Tostig quickly invaded; the following year, they invaded again and were left in mastery of Wales after traitors among his men killed Gruffydd during a retreat.
 The south was restored to the Houses of Dinefwr and Morgan, but Powys and Gwynedd were given to Gruffydd's half-brothers Bleddyn and Rhiwallon.
 These two submitted to Harold and swore themselves vassals and allies of Edward the Confessor.

+At the time of the Norman Conquest, Bleddyn was the most powerful king in Wales.
 Closely allied with Harold, the brothers joined the Saxon resistance to William the Conqueror following his conquest of England.
-In 1067, they joined the Mercian Eadric the Wild in his attack on Norman Hereford, ravaging the lands as far as the River Lugg.
-In 1068, they joined Earls Edwin of Mercia and Morcar of Northumbria in their attacks as well.
+In 1067, they joined the Mercian Eadric the Wild in their struggle against William and attacked the Normans at Hereford, ravaging the lands as far as the River Lugg.
+In 1068, they joined earls Edwin of Mercia and Morcar of Northumbria in their attacks as well.
+The earls both later submitted to William.

-In 1070, Gruffydd's sons, Idwal ap Gruffydd and Maredudd ap Gruffydd, challenged Bleddyn.
+In 1070, King Gruffydd's sons, Idwal ap Gruffydd and Prince Maredudd ap Gruffydd, challenged Bleddyn.
 Rhiwallon, Idwal and Maredudd all died in the Battle of Mechain.
 Bleddyn was the king of both Gwynedd and Powys.

 In 1073, Robert of Rhuddlan stealthily established his forces on the banks of the River Clwyd and attempted to ambush and capture Bleddyn.
-He narrowly failed, but seized valuable booty in raids further south.
+He narrowly failed but seized valuable booty in raids further south.
 Bleddyn was killed in 1075 by King Rhys ab Owain of Deheubarth, having been betrayed by the lords of Ystrad Tywi.

-When Rhys was later defeated at the 1078 Battle of Goodwick (or Pwllgwdig) by Bleddyn's successor, Trahaearn ap Caradog, and killed by Caradog ap Gruffydd of Gwent shortly afterwards, this was hailed as vengeance "for the blood of Bleddyn ap Cynfyn, his first cousin."
+When Rhys was later defeated at the 1078 Battle of Goodwick (or Pwllgwdig) by Bleddyn's successor, Trahaearn ap Caradog, and killed by Caradog ap Gruffydd of Gwent shortly afterwards, this was hailed as vengeance "for the blood of Bleddyn ap Cynfyn, his first cousin".
 After his death, Gwynedd was seized by Trahaearn and later recovered for the House of Aberffraw by Gruffudd ap Cynan; but in Powys, Bleddyn was the founder of a dynasty which lasted until the end of the 13th century.